 One of the key strategies to end homelessness in the County is to prevent individuals and families from becoming homeless in the first place.
 Several County agencies assist households in avoiding homelessness by providing financial assistance to prevent eviction and utility payment assistance to prevent the disconnection of utilities.
 The County uses CDBG, FEMA, State, and private funds to provide this assistance.
 In Local Fiscal Year 2024, \$45,000 in CDBG funds will be allocated the Community Action Agency, and \$60,000 in CDBG funds will be allocated to the Partnership for Children, Youth, and Families to provide eviction prevention, utility turn-off assistance, and help pay the first month rent, and \$20,000 in CDBG funds will be allocated to LARS emergency services for the purpose of preventing homelessness and housing instability.
-Additionally, the County has made \$100,000 available in flexible funding, allowing the Anne Arundel County Mental Health Agency to provide short-term emergency housing, eviction prevention, and other needed housing assistance to individuals to maintain and potentially obtain housing.
+Additionally, the County has made

+\$100,000 is available in flexible funding, allowing the Anne Arundel County Mental Health Agency to provide short-term emergency housing, eviction prevention, and other needed housing assistance to individuals to maintain and potentially obtain housing.

 The County anticipates receiving Local Fiscal Year 2024 homelessness prevention funding through the Maryland Homelessness Solutions Program (HSP) to continue the following prevention programs.
-In Local Fiscal Year 2023, the County received approximately \$112,500 in homelessness prevention funds, which were administered by the Community Action Agency and The Light House.
-These funds were used to provide short-term rental and utility assistance, as well as financial assistance to divert individuals away from the shelter system and into sustainable housing.
+In Local Fiscal Year 2024, the County anticipates receiving approximately \$112,500 in homelessness prevention funds, which were administered by the Community Action Agency and The Light House.
+These funds were used to provide short-term rental and utility assistance and financial assistance to divert individuals away from the shelter system into sustainable housing.

-In response to the COVID-19 crisis, the County provided over \$30 million in funding from multiple sources to prevent homelessness in calendar year 2022.
+In response to the COVID-19 crisis, the County provided over \$30 million in funding from multiple sources to prevent homelessness in the calendar year 2022.
 In FY24, the County hopes to continue a scaled down version of the Eviction Prevention Program.
-The County will continue to expend previously awarded funds as well as seek additional funding from the County.
-This emergency assistance is to prevent evictions and utility turn-off with the goal of the program being to keep families housed.
-It is estimated that in Local Fiscal Year 2024, the EPP will serve approximately 350 low to moderate income households.
+The County will continue the program with \$2,000,000 in FY24 local funds as well as previously awarded funds.
+This emergency assistance is to prevent evictions and utility turn-offs with the goal of the program being to keep families housed.
+It is estimated that in Local Fiscal Year 2024, the EPP will serve approximately 350 low- to moderate-income households.

-The County has developed discharge plans and strategies to prevent vulnerable individuals being discharged from a publicly funded institution - such as foster care, hospitals, mental health programs, and/or jail - from becoming homeless.
+The County has developed discharge plans and strategies to prevent vulnerable individuals who are being discharged from a publicly funded institution such as foster care, hospitals, mental health programs, and/or jail from becoming homeless.
 DSS is responsible for implementing discharge planning for children in foster care.
-The goal of the County is to make sure every child has a permanent supportive connection before they age out of care.
+The goal of the County is to make sure every child has a permanent supportive connection before they age out of foster care.
 Although there are no publicly funded hospitals or health care facilities in the County, the two privately funded hospitals work with DSS to help ensure individuals leaving these facilities are not released into homelessness.
 Both Baltimore Washington Medical Center and Anne Arundel Medical Center employ social workers to link patients to services prior to discharge.
 The inpatient hospital treatment team completes a needs assessment upon entry into the facility and develops a treatment plan that addresses needs such as mental health, housing, substance abuse, job skills, and life skills.
+The Health General Article, 10-809 Annotated Code of Maryland, prohibits discharges from State mental health facilities to homelessness.
 The Mental Health Agency also employs aftercare service workers who provide the local link between psychiatric hospitals, residential treatment facilities and community resources to ensure effective discharge planning.